 All graduate students who plan to serve as Graduate Teaching Assistants (GTAs) must participate in the Graduate Teaching Assistant (GTA) Certification Program prior to beginning the first teaching assignment at MSU.
 Students must satisfy all program/evaluation requirements necessary to obtain the level of certification (GTA1, GTA2, GTA3) corresponding to the duties/responsibilities of the teaching assistantship appointment.

 By participating in the Teaching Assistant Certification Program, graduate students can become certified at one of the following levels that correspond to the duties/responsibilities of the teaching assistantship appointment:

 - Graduate Teaching Assistant 1 (GTA1): Graduate students will assist in such tasks as preparing examinations, grading papers, preparation of class lectures, maintenance of class records, and tutoring students outside formal classes.
 Does not require the Microteaching Simulation/Classroom Certification.
 A GTA who initially received assignment to a GTA1 level appointment may later complete the Microteaching Simulation/Classroom Certification Evaluation in anticipation of a change in duties/responsibilities that require direct contact with students.
-A GTA who has already obtained GTA1 level certification is not required to attend the CCC Workshop (if applicable) or GTA Orientation again.
+A GTA who has already obtained GTA1 level certification is not required to attend the CCC Workshop (if applicable) or GTA Training again.

 - Graduate Teaching Assistant 2 (GTA2): Graduate student may have some of the same duties as GTA1.
 Other responsibilities include making presentation in laboratories/ classrooms, conducting lectures, and leading discussion groups.
 These tasks involve direct contact with students.
 These students are not instructors of record.
 Requires Microteaching Simulation/Classroom Certification Evaluation.